Running Conduit to the Second Floor: Revit MEP Tutorial

 Beautiful.
 I'm going to go ahead and just slide these guys back just a little bit more.
 Okay.

-And one thing that we may need to do is I can take these, the fittings, and slide them straight back.
-So that I have a little bit more room here to slide these over.
+And one thing that we may need to do is I can take the fittings and slide them straight back so that I have a little bit more room here to slide these over.
 There we go.

 So I'm going to pause this video here.
-We're going to go up to the second floor and start tying this system out.
+We're going to go up to the second floor and start tying this system in.
 See you there.

 Tyler Grant